 All the hallmarks that make a Hopkins course exceptional (outstanding faculty, engaging discussions, challenging assignments) are there.
 And, students report improved classroom interactions, both in peer-to-peer communications and in advising & coaching from the instructor.

-- Courses move quickly.
+- Classes move quickly.
 Expect to logon daily and looking for communication from your instructor.

 - Your instructor will pay close attention to your progress.
 Expect him or her to follow your interactions, make comments, and respond to your questions via email, chat, forums (and maybe sometimes on the phone).